Learn something new every day More Info... by email

 A works cited list in Chicago style also organizes listings alphabetically by last name, indented after the first line of each source, with a space between each listing.
 Usually, Chicago style requires a bibliography instead of a works cited page, but the formatting remains the same.
-Chicago style works cited entries should read as follows:
+Chicago style entries should read as follows:

 Author’s last name, Author’s first name.
 Title of Book.
 Place of publication: